-1. Wong Peng Chong - Chairman
+1. Wong Peng Chong - Chairman ~ Dodrigo D. Sunoño Independent director member

-Rodrigo B. Supeña - Independent director member Steven G. Virata - Independent director member

-4. Araceli C. Molina - Non-director member
+- 2. Rodrigo B. Supeña -3.
+Steven G. Virata - - Independent director member Independent director member - 4.
+Gloria Georgia G. Garcia - Non-director member

 Under the Company's Manual of Corporate Governance, the members of the Nomination and Election Committee shall consist of two directors, one of whom is an independent director, and one non-director who is an officer of the Company.